 (b) prayers, songs and other material based on religious, spiritual or moral values being used in a school activity as part of general religious education.

-69. Special religious education
+69. Special religious education, provision of

 (1) Special religious education may be provided to students in government schools in accordance with provisions made by the regulations.